EBI-Metagenomics/MAG-to-assembly-pipeline/README.md

 The pipeline comes with several configuration profiles:

-- `local`: For running on local MacOS machines
+- `local`: For running on local machines with limited resources
+- `test`: For running in the test mode
+- `arm`: For running on MacOS machines
 - `codon_slurm`: For running on SLURM clusters (specifically configured for Codon)
 - `docker`: For running with Docker containers
 - `singularity`: For running with Singularity containers